summa-dev/summa-aggregation/README.md

 ### Spawning More Workers with CloudSpawner

-You can spawning or managing worker by `CloudSpawner` without using Docker CLI command, which will explain in here. but Even well configured swarm network following previous section.
-It does not guarentee spawning worker as well.
+You can spawning or managing worker by `CloudSpawner` without using Docker CLI command, which will explain in here.
+However, even with a well-configured swarm network in the previous section, workers may not be created properly in various reason.

 In this section, you can verify that you can create a 'mini-tree-server' on any node.
 Before introducing the specific instructions, it's important to understand that in Docker Swarm mode, containers are managed as services rather than by individual names.